Why most 30 day habit challenge frameworks fall apart by day 12

 The gap between motivation decay and habit formation is where most 30 day challenges die [2].
 Motivation peaks in the first few days and declines around week two when novelty wears off.

 Oscarsson and colleagues tested this with 1,066 participants.
-An approach-oriented goal frames the desired behavior as something to add or pursue rather than something to avoid or eliminate.
-Approach-oriented goals (“I will walk for 15 minutes after lunch”) achieved a 58.9% success rate compared to 47.1% for avoidance goals (“I will stop skipping exercise”) [3].
+An approach-oriented goal frames a behavior as something to pursue and add, such as “I will walk 15 minutes after lunch,” rather than something to eliminate; it differs from avoidance goals which focus on stopping unwanted behavior and from outcome goals which focus on end results.
+Approach-oriented goals achieved a 58.9% success rate compared to 47.1% for avoidance goals (“I will stop skipping exercise”) [3].
 How you frame the challenge matters as much as which habit you pick.

 The problem is not your willpower.
 The structure of the challenge itself is the real culprit.